 "Don't cry!" he says, throwing her up into the air and catching her again.
 "Have fun!"
 He repeats the process, sucks in a breath and then lets out a shrill cry: "Wheeee!"

 This was a very bad idea.
 Scratch that—this ranks among one of the worst ideas I've ever had, but there's no going back now.
 So much for flying under the radar.
-I clear my throat, and softly, I ask, "What… do you want with us?"
+I clear my throat, and softly, I ask, "What… what do you want with us?"

 "Me?"
 His face splits into a wide, incredulous grin.
 "Me?"
 He gestures to himself.
 "I don't want anything with ya!
 I didn't bring you here, did I?
 No, no, your fate is up to… these—" and he swings his hand around to gesture at the clowns—"gentlemen."

-He leaves the room, slamming the door shut behind him.
+Then, he just leaves the room, slamming the door shut behind him.
 There's a collective relaxation, as if everyone's catching their breath now that he's gone.